The64thGamer/cheeseepedia/content/wiki/winchester-crusty-the-cat-v1-animatronic.md

 ### Replacement

 In Summer 1978, Crusty, was upgraded to {{< wiki-link "Winchester Crusty the Cat V2 (Animatronic)" >}} alongside Chuck E. Cheese (V1) to match the mechanics of the other bots, since Chuck E. and Crusty were the earliest models of the set.
-After this, Crusty was presumably sent to the {{< wiki-link "Pizza Time Theatre Sunnyvale, CA Corporate Office" >}}.
+After this, Crusty was presumably sent to the {{< wiki-link "Sunnyvale, CA (1213 Innsbruck Drive)" >}}.
 After PTT vacated the building due to bankruptcy, Crusty would, along with many of Winchester's animatronics would be considered lost, as its fate has not been revealed- although the most likely option is it was thrown away.

 ## Design